front-commerce/developers.front-commerce.com/source/docs/prismic/integration-fields.md

 Prismic [Integration fields](https://prismic.io/feature/integration-field) are custom fields for retrieving content from external systems.
 When using Prismic with Front-Commerce, you might want to create Integration fields for Categories, Products or other custom entities in order to improve the Content Management experience.

-**Enable Content managers to build a landing page by selecting Products retrieved from your eCommerce backend without leaving the writing room** for instance.
-As developer, seamlessly access the related Product data in GraphQL so that you can leverage and reuse existing GraphQL fragments and UI components.
+**Enable Content managers to build a landing page by selecting Products retrieved from your eCommerce backend without leaving the writing room**.
+As a developer you can seamlessly access the related Product data in GraphQL so that you can leverage and reuse existing GraphQL fragments and UI components.

 If this is relevant for your project, follow instructions in this page to learn how you can create Integration fields that works with your existing Front-Commerce application and data.